sudheersalana1/sudheersalana.github.io/README.md

 **Salana, S.**; Verma, V. Cellular Methods to Assess PM toxicity: A Review.
 (Manuscript in Preparation)
 **Salana S.** et al. Are health effects of ambient PM2.5 proportional to its mass?
 Relevance of toxicity measurements in predicting PM2.5 health effects.
 (Manuscript in Preparation)

-### Conference Presentations

-#### Oral Presentations
-**Salana, S.**; Wang, Y.; Puthussery, J. V.; Verma, V.  (2021, October).
-Development of a Semi-automated Instrument to Measure the Cellular Reactive Oxygen Species (ROS) Activity of Ambient Particulate Matter.
-American Association for Aerosol Research (AAAR) virtual conference.
-**Salana, S.**; Yu, H.; Wang, Y.; Puthussery, J. V.; Verma, V. (2022, September).
-PM2.5 induced cytotoxicity: Role of ROS and Glutathione Depletion.
-International Aerosol Conference, Athens, Greece.
-(Presented virtually)
-**Salana, S.**; Yu, H.; Wang, Y.; Puthussery, J. V.; Verma, V. (2022, September).
-Evaluation of PM2.5-induced Antioxidant Consumption and ROS Generation as a Proxy for the Aerosol Toxicity.
-American Association for Aerosol Research (AAAR), Raleigh, North Carolina.
-**Salana, S.**; Yu, H.; Wang, Y.; Puthussery, J. V.; Verma, V. (2023, March).
-Evaluation of PM2.5-induced Antioxidant Consumption and ROS Generation as a Proxy for the Aerosol Toxicity.
-American Chemical Society (ACS Spring), Indianapolis, Indiana.
-#### Poster Presentations
-**Salana, S.**; Wang, Y.; Puthussery, J. V.; Verma, V.  (2020, October).
-Development of a Semi-Automated Instrument to Measure the Cellular Reactive Oxygen Species (ROS) Activity of Ambient Particulate Matter.
-Poster session presented at AAAR 2020 virtual conference.
-**Salana, S.**; Wang, Y.; Puthussery, J. V.; Yu, H.; Verma, V. (2021, December).
-Assessing cellular responses to ambient PM2.5 in the Midwest USA using a Semi-automated Instrument for Cellular Oxidative Potential Evaluation (SCOPE) and flow cytometric analysis.
-Paper presented at AGU Fall Meeting, New Orleans, Louisiana.

-### Awards

-•	American Association for Aerosol Research Student Travel Grant - 2022
-•	Ravindra and Kavita Kinra Fellowship-2019 (awarded by the Civil and Environmental Engineering Department at UIUC)
-•	Maharashtra Pollution Control Board Fellowship – 2014 (awarded by the State Pollution Control Board of Maharashtra state in India for meritorious students to pursue master’s in environmental engineering in IIT Bombay)
-•	Ranked 126 among 90,872 candidates in Civil Engineering in the Graduate Aptitude Test in Engineering (GATE)-2014  which serves as an entrance exam for masters programs in engineering in India
-•	Indian Academy of Sciences Summer Research Fellowship -2012 (awarded by the Indian Academy of Sciences to pursue summer research projects in eminent research institutes of India)

 ### Machine Learning Projects